gbmhunter/blog/content/pcb-design/component-packages/dip-component-package/index.md

 Anti-static packaging can easily be made for DIP packages with foam and aluminium foil as shown in the picture below.

-{{< figure src="/images/electronics-packages/making-antistatic-packaging-for-dip-ic-with-aluminium-foil.jpg" caption="Anti-static packaging can easily be made for DIP packages with foam and aluminium foil."  width="500px" >}}
+{{< img src="making-antistatic-packaging-for-dip-ic-with-aluminium-foil.jpg" caption="Anti-static packaging can easily be made for DIP packages with foam and aluminium foil."  width="500px" >}}

 Components other than ICs can also use this footprint (although they typically have different packages).
 One example are some 7-segment, 4-digit LCD character displays, which use the DIP-600-12 footprint.

 ## 3D Renders

-{{< figure src="/images/2015/03/dip-16-component-package-3d-render.jpg" width="297px" caption="A 3D render of the DIP-16 component package." >}}
+{{< img src="dip-16-component-package-3d-render.jpg" width="297px" caption="A 3D render of the DIP-16 component package." >}}